antor44/livestream_video/README.md

 ```
 make base
 ```
-To download playlist4whisper and livestream_vdeo.sh, you can use the following command:
+To download playlist4whisper and livestream_video.sh, you can use the following command:
 ```
 git clone https://github.com/antor44/livestream_video.git
 ```